gcapes/git-course/02-local.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

 Information about what Git knows about the directory is displayed.
 For now, the
 important bit of information is that our file is listed as Untracked which
 means it's in our working directory but Git is not tracking it - that is, any
 changes made to this file will not be recorded by Git.

+#### Add files to a Git repository
-To tell Git about the
-file, we will use the *add* command:
+To tell Git about the file, we will use the *add* command:

 ~~~{.bash}
 $ git add journal.txt